CS234319/safot/tutorials/md/Mini-LISP.md

 Not all S-expressions can be fully written with the list notatios
 1. `[a.b]` is written as `[a.b]`
 2. `[a.[[b.c].nil]]` is written as `(A [B.C])`

-## Manipulating S-Expressions
-### Operations on S-Expressions (reminiscent of plus/minus on integers)
+## Operations on S-Expressions (reminiscent of plus/minus on integers)
-1. CAR:
+### CAR
   - obtain the left sub-tree, e.g., CAR of `[[a.b].c]` is `[a.b]`
   - obtain the first item of a given list, e.g.,  CAR of the two item list `((A) (B C))` is `(A)`
-3. CDR:
+  - fails on atoms (an empty list is an atom)
+  - in other languages/libraries: `head` / `first` / `top` / ...
+### CDR
   - obtain the right sub-tree, e.g., CDR of `[a.[b.[c.a]]]` is `[b.[c.a]]`
   - obtain the rest of a given list, i.e., the list without its first element, e.g., CDR of the a three item list `((A) D (B C))` is a two item list `(D (B C))`
-5. CONS:
+  - fails on atoms (an empty list is an atom)
+  - in other languages/libraries: `tail` / `rest` / `remainder` / ...
+### CONS
   - construct a tree out of a given left and rigt sub-tree, e.g., CONS of `a` and `[b.b]` is `[A.[B.C]]
-  - prepend a given item to a given list,  e.g., CONS of `A` and `(B C)` is `(A B C)` CAR and CDR are historical names; acronyms of registers in an ancient IBM machine on which LISP was first implemented.
+  - prepend a given item to a given list,  e.g., CONS of `A` and `(B C)` is `(A B C)`

+CAR and CDR are historical names; acronyms of registers in an ancient IBM machine on which LISP was first implemented; `CONS` is short of 'construct' or 'constructor'

-### Predicates on S-Expressions (reminiscent of numerical comparison)
+## Predicates on S-Expressions (reminiscent of numerical comparison)
-1. NULL:
+1. NULL
   - check wheher an S-expression is the special atom `NIL`
   - check whether a list is empty
-3. ATOM: check whether an S-Expression is an atom
+2. ATOM: check whether an S-Expression is an atom
-4. EQ: check if two given symbols are equal
+3. EQ: check if two given symbols are equal
 ### Failures of computation (reminiscent of division by zero)
 - CAR and CDR will fail on atomic S-expressions
 - CONS, ATOM and NULL never fail